nicoduj/homebridge-harmony/README.md

 - `publishActivitiesAsIndividualAccessories` option to publish activities as individual accessories.
 Defaults to true.
 - `TVPlatformMode` option to try TV mode .
 STILL WORK IN PROGRESS - NEEDS IOS 12.2 / HOMEBRIDGE 0.0.46
 - `mainActivity` set the mainactivity of the TV mode
-- `devicesToPublishAsAccessoriesSwitch` array of Devices to exposes with on/off function
+- `devicesToPublishAsAccessoriesSwitch` array of Devices to exposes with on/off function or custom functions
 - `publishDevicesAsIndividualAccessories` option to publish devices as individual accessories.
+Defaults to true.
+- `sequencesToPublishAsAccessoriesSwitch` array of Sequences to exposes through a switch.
+- `publishSequencesAsIndividualAccessories` option to publish sequences as individual accessories.
 Defaults to true.

 Option `devicesToPublishAsAccessoriesSwitch` is an array that behaves this way :